 Choose a template or starty with ADI: Using a website builder with What You See is What You Get (WYSIWYG) software, like Wix, you don't need any code to create your site - it's already built into the interface.
 The platform provides customers with customizable website templates as a solid foundation for designing their sites.
 There is a vast selection of professional website templates for a range of themes, styles and purposes.
 Whether you’re creating a personal website, online store, or any other type of site, find the template that best suits your vision.
 Ideally, the one you pick will already be structured according to your needs and in line with your business goals.
 Alternatively, you can let Wix's ADI design your site for you, and then customize later on.

 Customize your template: It’s time to turn it into your very own site by customizing and editing.
 Add in all your content, including text, videos, links and images.
 Wix recommends using JPEG, PNG and GIF files for images to ensure they appear their best on your site.
 Next, refine the design using the editor's site and theme design to easily align your site design with your brand.
 Customization can be as basic or as elaborate as you want it to be.
 For inspiration, take a look at this selection of striking Wix websites, created from three different templates.
-Notice how the original templates have been adapted to result in unique, individually-designed sites.
+Notice how the original simple website templates have been adapted to result in unique, individually-designed sites.